crissolsen/sonic-pi-lessons/README.md

 ## Community

 For more information, take a look at the [Sonic Pi website](http://sonic-pi.net).

-If you would like to contribute to this project or have questions about it please use the [Sonic Pi Forum here](https://groups.google.com/forum/#!forum/sonic-pi).

 For the latest news, take a look at the [Sonic Pi Twitter account](https://twitter.com/sonic_pi) and sign up to the [Sonic Pi Weekly](http://eepurl.com/9SLYX) newsletter.